elijahsawyers/elijahsawyers/README.md

 ## Hey folks, I'm Elijah Sawyers!🤙🏼

-What's up, folks?!
+What's up?!
 As per the title, my name is Elijah Sawyers, and I'm a Computer Science student most interested in iOS📱 and macOS💻 development.

 ### ❓About me